wolfeidau/buildkite-serverless-agent/README.md

 Still lots of things to tidy up:

 - [x] Secure all the lambda functions IAM profiles
-- [ ] Testing
+- [X] Testing
 - [x] Combine all the templates into one deployable unit
 - [ ] Ensure all the step function lambdas are idempotent as they WILL retry at the moment.
 - [ ] Currently only uploading 1MB of logs per 10 seconds, need to tune this and refactor the last upload to correctly flush the remaining data.
-- [ ] Sort out versioning of the project and build files.
+- [X] Sort out versioning of the project and build files.
+- [X] Support canceled builds.
+- [X] Create a pool of agents to enable parallel builds and enable scale out.

 Some notes / suggestions for the buildkite team: